Sophia Kennedy Made the Best Pop Record You’ve Probably Never Heard Of

 It’s not even July and already the summer of 2017 has seen some great releases in the almost-pop-but-not-really-pop genre.
 While Katy Perry grasped at straws in a woke-off of her own making, SZA delivered a record to remember, Beth Ditto gave us a rock-inflected Gossip update, and Ibeyi’s new single shows promise of a joyful sophomore album to come in the near future.
 But among the more recognizable names, one release has skirted by under the radar: Sophia Kennedy’s self-titled debut record is the most exciting pop album out this year that you’ve probably never heard of.

-Unlike her contemporaries, whose lyrics embrace a confessional, introspective style, Kennedy takes a more “psychedelic” route, as she put it on the phone with the Cut in May.
+Unlike many of her contemporaries, whose lyrics embrace a confessional, introspective style, Kennedy takes a more “psychedelic” route, as she put it on the phone with the Cut in May.
 Kennedy sings lines like “the eggs are just sizzling in the pan,” “lazy Lizzy she’s not busy / take the bus to business palace,” and “little pockets filled with olives” over electronic music layered with strings, declarative drums, and thick, theatrical piano.
 The record is like a Dr. Seuss book come to life, but in an even brighter Technicolor.

 “For me, the record sounds like Moldy Peaches but with a loser’s attitude,” she says after mulling over what genre she believes she fits in.
 “It’s the weirdness and the humor and the roughness of Moldy Peaches with the weird melody stuff from the Dirty Projectors or Frank Sinatra or, I don’t know, just Hollywood [in general].”